A Level Resits: The Complete Guide to Retaking A Levels 2022

 Under the modular system, you could resit some of your modules, such as your AS exams, so that those grades wouldn’t affect eventual grades but the shift to linear no longer allows this.

-If you fail or want to improve your grade now, you’ll now need to resit the whole A Level exam the following May/June (granted exams are back to their regular scheduling post-pandemic).
+If you fail or want to improve your grade now, you’ll now need to resit the whole A Level exam the following May/June.
 However, it is possible to carry forward your coursework mark from your previous attempt, so you don’t have to redo it.

 In 2019, most subjects were been switched over to the linear system but there were a few minority languages, such as Bengali and Punjabi, still running on the modular system.
 If you sat one of these exams in 2019 and need to resit, you will still be able to do so this year.

 Once you’ve decided to resit your A Levels, you’ll need to choose how you want to study them.

 You have a few options to pick from, so think carefully about which option you think will be best for you and give you the best chance of getting the grades you need.

 - At a college or sixth-form

 If you want to retake the course in the exact same way, you can enrol to resit at your school.
 You should speak to your teacher and check you’re able to do this as some schools don’t have an option to resit.